Russian territorial expansion from the 11th to the 19th century:

 - War crimes perpetrated by Ukrainian armed forces against the Russian population of the Donbas Region

-- Anti-Hungarian manifestations and actions perpetrated by the Ukrainian state and Ukrainian nationalist groups against the indigenous Hungarian population of Subcarpathia.
+- Anti-Hungarian actions perpetrated by the Ukrainian state and Ukrainian nationalist groups against the indigenous Hungarian population of Subcarpathia: Video with English subtitles and text (scroll down below Hungarian text) and Report.

 Western interference in the internal politics of Ukraine was instrumental in the coup which put a corrupt, unconstitutional and undemocratic pro-Western and anti-Russian regime in power in 2014.
 The Ukrainian regime's lobbying for joining the Western alliances (NATO and the EU), which are hostile to Russia, together with the increasing Western military support for Ukraine and the Ukrainian atrocities committed against the Russian population of Eastern Ukraine were direct provocations against Russia and provided a perfect pretext for the Russian military interventions against Ukraine.
 The continuing flow of Western military supplies into Ukraine has increased the risk of expanding and escalating the conflict.
 The Western claim that this conflict is about defending democracy is a false pretext.
 NATO's and the EU's Eastward expansionism has provoked this conflict which really only serves American interests and not those of Europe: American interference and intervention in Europe since the last century has served to divide the continent and to prevent a larger, more integrated and powerful Europe to emerge, as this would threaten American hegemony.